Queen Elizabeth II dead at 96 after 70 years on the throne

 A link to the almost-vanished generation that fought World War II, she was the only monarch most Britons have ever known.

-The impact of her loss will be huge and unpredictable, both for the nation and for the monarchy, an institution she helped stabilize and modernize across decades of huge social change and family scandals.
+The impact of her loss will be huge and unpredictable, both for the nation and for the monarchy, an institution she helped stabilize and modernize across decades of enormous social change and family scandals, but whose relevance in the 21st century has often been called into question.

-The queen’s life was indelibly marked by the war.
-As Princess Elizabeth, she made her first public broadcast in 1940 when she was 14, sending a wartime message to children evacuated to the countryside or overseas.
+The public's abiding affection for the queen has helped sustain support for the monarchy during the scandals.
+Charles is nowhere near as popular.

+The changing of the guard also comes at a fraught moment for Britain, which has a brand-new prime minister and is grappling with an energy crisis, double-digit inflation, the war in Ukraine and the fallout from Brexit.

-The same month she became the second longest-reigning monarch in history, behind 17th-century French King Louis XIV, who took the throne at age 4.
-On Sept.
-6, 2022, she presided at a ceremony at Balmoral Castle to accept the resignation of Boris Johnson as prime minister and appoint Truss as his successor.
+That same month she became the second longest-reigning monarch in history, behind 17th-century French King Louis XIV, who took the throne at age 4.
+On Tuesday, she presided at a ceremony at Balmoral Castle to accept the resignation of Boris Johnson as prime minister and appoint Truss as his successor.

 When Elizabeth was 21, almost five years before she became queen, she promised the people of Britain and the Commonwealth that “my whole life, whether it be long or short, shall be devoted to your service.”